 A steering committee was formed in 2014 from interested veterans and other local officials, including the mayor of Scottsboro and the chairman of the Jackson County Commission.
 The steering committee then began work on organizing and planning for development of the park.
 Early work of the steering committee was formation of a non-profit entity for the park donations and presentations to city and town councils in Jackson County to inform them of the park.
 In July 2015, the formation of a non-profit IRS 501(c) corporation was completed.
 The committee then moved forward with preparing, reviewing and approving design plans.

 On Memorial Day, May 31, 2016, a ground breaking ceremony was held to initiate the construction phase of the park.
 Progress on earth moving moved slowly as donated equipment from the city and county was utilized as time permitted.
 After a very wet winter and spring, earthwork resumed in late spring 2017.
 In October, 2017, using volunteers for forming and a concrete contractor, the first concrete was placed for the 100’ diameter Monument Circle star.
 A ceremony was held just prior to that where sands from foreign military conflict beaches were buried directly under the middle of the star.
 In January 2018, concrete for the Monument Circle was completed.
 On May 25, 2019, the black granite Honor Wall and five service monuments for each branch of the Armed Forces were dedicated.
-Through 2019, the park is about 80% complete.
+In August, a Cobra helicopter was obtained for refurbishment.
+In September, work began on the Pavilion.
+In August 2020 the Brotherhood Pavilion was dedicated.